thecyberpreacher/cloud-project/AWS/AWS-Project_7.md

 - Exercise 2: Launch and Configure an EC2 Instance
 - Exercise 3: Configure Security Groups and Disable Firewall
 - Exercise 4: Simulate Attacks and Analyze Logs
-- Exercise 5: Set Up CloudWatch Logs and Query with Athena
+- Exercise 5: Set Up CloudWatch Logs and Query with Visualization
-- Exercise 6: Upload Geolocation Data and Visualize Attacks

 ## Instructions